netcarver/PW-FieldtypeLeafletMapMarker/README.md

    longitude and zoom fields manually if you like.
 Unchecking the box between address and latitude disables the geocoder.

+_If the geocoding does not work, please ensure that your browser is not blocking the execution of any scripts._

 ### How to use from the API, in your template files

 In your template files, you can utilize this data for your own Leaflet Maps (or anything else that you might need latitude/longitude for).

 Lets assume that your field is called 'map'.
 Here is how you would access the components of it from the API:
 ```````````
 echo $page->map->address;	// outputs the address you entered
 echo $page->map->lat; 		// outputs the latitude